25+ Fabulous Things to Do in Vermont in the Fall

 Drive (slowly!) up the winding Notch Road in Stowe

 Make sure to pay this area a visit.
 There are trail heads for many of the best local hikes along this road, too.
-PS: Drive slowly and carefully; this road is incredibly winding and very narrow in some spots, but certainly worth checking out while visiting Vermont in the fall.
+PS: Drive slowly and carefully; this road is incredibly winding and very narrow in some spots, but certainly worth traveling these rolling hills while visiting Vermont in the fall.

 Hop on a scenic sunset cruise